e-dant/watcher/readme.md

 `watch` will happily continue watching until you stop it or it hits an unrecoverable error.

-`event` is an object used to pass information about filesystem events to `watch`.

 The `event` object is used to pass information about filesystem events to the (user-supplied) callback